David U. Lee

-David U. Lee is a Chinese-American Hollywood film producer and entrepreneur best known for co-producing the films The Forbidden Kingdom, Shanghai, and Inseparable.
+David U. Lee is a Taiwanese-American Hollywood film producer and entrepreneur best known for co-producing the films The Forbidden Kingdom, Shanghai, and Inseparable.
 He is the president of the film entertainment company Leeding Media, which he founded in 2008.

 Early life and career

 David U. Lee was born in Taipei in 1975.
-He earned both his BA and MBA degrees from the Marshall School of Business at the University of Southern California.
+He earned both his B.A. and M.B.A. degrees from the Marshall School of Business at the University of Southern California.
 He started his film entertainment career as an intern in the Los Angeles office of Miramax Films in 1997.
 In 1999, he joined Sony Pictures Entertainment in the Strategic Planning and Corporate Development department.
 In 2000, Lee was recruited by Revolution Studios as one of the company's initial 20 employees.
 In 2002, he studied for an MBA degree while working at K1 Ventures, a private equity fund based in Singapore and Boca Raton, Florida.
 Upon completing his MBA in 2004, Lee joined IDG Asia, a subsidiary of IDG.
 There Lee oversaw IDG's foray into the Chinese film entertainment business, and launched the Chinese version of Variety.

 In 2007, Lee was recruited by Harvey Weinstein to become the Executive Vice President of Asian Operations at The Weinstein Company, where he oversaw the company's Asian business as well as its US$285 million Asian Film Fund.